Rotary Seal Testing and Development

 By 1982, the oil patch was in financial freefall after a string of boom years.
 Dr. Kalsi saw this drastic economic downturn as an opportunity for consultants, and purchased Kalsi Engineering’s first mainframe computer using 55,000 1982 dollars.
 This allowed us to rent computer time to other organizations, perform three-dimensional finite element analysis of metal components, and perform axisymmetric analysis of seals.
 Analysis on this mainframe provided insights that facilitated seal development, ultimately helping us achieve commercial success with some of our early seal designs.

 This commitment to advanced computing power has continued to the present day.
-Like every technology based company, each engineer and technician has his own powerful work station, and appropriate engineering software.
+As with every technology based company, each engineer and technician has a powerful work station, and appropriate engineering software.
 Unlike other typical seal companies, we also have two super-computers for solving complex analytical problems like computational fluid dynamics, finite element analysis with hyperelastic elements, and elastohydrodynamic interfacial film thickness prediction.